-As it is cooler in the Da Lat mountains and one of the only places which wasn’t affected by Agent Orange during the Vietnam war period, this is where the majority of their flowers and produce grow.
+As it is cooler in the Da Lat mountains and one of the only places which weren’t affected by Agent Orange during the Vietnam war period, this is where the majority of their flowers and produce grow.

 Perfect for a countryside tour and this is exactly what I did.

-Here, you can see waterfalls, temples and try some of their famous Weasel coffee which is one of the most expensive in the world.
+Here, you can see waterfalls, and temples and try some of their famous Weasel coffee which is one of the most expensive in the world.

 7. Go Crazy Canyoning

 Although not essential by any means, Canyoning in Da Lat is something I would highly recommend if you’re an adrenaline junkie or want to face your fears.

 I didn’t think I would ever say this at the time (It was one of THE scariest things I’ve ever done and I almost cried).